heathensoft/EntityComponentSystem/README.md

 Even without this control, it still makes creating elements for interactive applications more manageable.
 In short, instead of inheritance you have "entities" with a set of components.
 Making it easier to create and change objects, by just adding or removing components.
-Also eliminating common inheritance related... issues:

 Let's say you start an inheritance tree structure with "Animal" being the absolute super.
 Somewhere down the tree you make a separation between something like flying and non-flying, or maybe you call them Avians and Mammals.
 You are kinda stuck with your choice of abstraction.
 They are now separated.
-You might even have spent an entire afternoon trying figure out how the inheritance structure should be set up.
+You might have spent the afternoon trying figure out how the inheritance structure should be set up.
 If you eventually want a specific land-animal having some bird like quality from a subset of the Avians.
 You would need to rethink your abstraction.
 Maybe just reuse the code from the avian-subset.